robertpeteuil/packer-installer/README.md

 ---

+**Note:**  An updated script with additional capabilities and multi-product support has been published to the [hashicorp-installer](https://github.com/robertpeteuil/hashicorp-installer) repo.

+---

 The **packer-install** script automates the process of downloading and installing Packer.
 It provides an ideal method for installing on new hosts, installing updates and downgrading if necessary.

 This script detects the latest version, OS and CPU-Architecture and allows installation to local or system locations.
 Optional parameters allow installing a specific version and installing to /usr/local/bin without prompting.